Energy Spectra of Compressed Quantum States

 We focus on states $\ket{\psi}$ with limited entanglement, known as \emph{compressed quantum states} \cite{unusual_white_2025}.
-These states constitute a substantial family of classically accessible states that includes matrix product states (MPSs) and, more generally, tensor network states \cite{mps_schollwock_2011,tns_eisert_2013,tns_orus_2019,mps_review_cirac_2021}.
-Our main result characterizes $\ket{\psi}$'s energy spectrum assuming that its expected energy is minimal under a convex relaxation of the compression constraint.
-The result implies that $\ket{\psi}$'s energy spectrum decays at most with the inverse-squared energy eigenvalues.
-This explains the empirical finding of Silvester, Carleo, and White in Ref.~\cite{unusual_white_2025} that the energy spectra of MPSs do not decay exponentially.
-We end by illustrating how the result can be used to answer the initial question on quantum advantage.
+These states constitute a substantial family of classically accessible states that includes matrix product states (MPSs) and tensor network states \cite{mps_schollwock_2011,tns_eisert_2013,tns_orus_2019,mps_review_cirac_2021}.
+We show that $\ket{\psi}$'s energy spectrum must have large support if most energy eigenstates are highly entangled, an assumption supported by the eigenstate thermalization hypothesis.
+Furthermore, we show that if $\ket{\psi}$ minimizes expected energy then its energy spectrum decays with the inverse-squared energy eigenvalues under a convex relaxation of the compression constraint.
+This explains the main empirical finding of Ref.~\cite{unusual_white_2025} that the energy spectra of MPSs do not decay exponentially.
+We end by discussing how the result relates to the initial question on quantum advantage.